asmodeus812/elearning/java-se-study/java-ocp/7-date-time-essentials.md

 ## TemporalAccessor

 A read only interface for accessing temporal information such as fields or units from a temporal object.
 Focuses solely on querying with no modification capabilities, acts as a base interface for Temporal.

 ## Temporal

-This interface is meant to represent a point in time or an object in the date-time API that can be queries and adjusted, it does provide API methods such as plus,minus,with and get.
+This interface is meant to represent a point in time or an object in the date-time API that can be queried and adjusted, it does provide API methods such as plus,minus,with and get.
 The implementations of this class include `Instant, LocalDate, LocalTime, ZonedDateTime`

 ## TemporalAmount

-Represents a relative amount of time such as a duration or a period, which ca nbe added to or subtracted from a Temporal, some implementation classes include `Duration and Period`.
+Represents a relative amount of time such as a duration or a period, which can be added to or subtracted from a Temporal, some implementation classes include `Duration and Period`.

 ## TemporalAdjuster

 Represents a strategy for adjusting a Temporal object, allows performing custom or pre defined adjustments such as setting the date to the next Monday or the first day of the month.
-Built-in examples the `TemporalAdjusters` utility class provides common implementations like next(), firstDayOfMonth() etc
+Built-in examples the `TemporalAdjusters` utility class provides common implementations like `next(), firstDayOfMonth() etc`

 ## TemporalUnit